June-Skeeter/GEOS270_Syllabus/docs/Overview.md

 # Final Exam

 The final exam will be completed asynchronously over Canvas.
 It will be available for completion between December 13th and 15th.
 It will consist of a few essays, short answers, a diagram, and a GIS task.
+More details will be provided later in the term.

 ---